vmware/versatile-data-kit/specs/vep-2448-vdk-run-logs-simplified-and-readable/README.md

 or slowed down due to progress bar updates.
 This is really relevant for ingestion.

+The way users ingest data is by using job_input.send_object_for_ingestion and job_input.send_tabular_data_for_ingestion And they can use it in any step in any place in any location.
+Those calls are asynchronous.
+That is send_xxx adds the payload to queue and returns immediately  .
+The user can call send_tabular_data_for_ingestion at any time and that would add one more payload that need to be tracked.

 Also as we need progress indicators in multiple places likely we need a common encapsulation (or abstraction) for that - in a form of a python module or plugin.
 The progress indicator should provide a notification callback mechanism or similar so it's